Read the screenplay: FANNIEGATE — $7 trillion. 17 years. The biggest fraud in American capital markets.

 Ticketmaster Is Founded

-Two Arizona State University students create a computerized ticketing system.
-The idea: centralize ticket sales for venues so fans don't have to drive to the box office.
-Simple enough.
-Useful, even.
-But the business model has a hidden feature that will define the next 50 years: the service fee.
-Ticketmaster doesn't just sell tickets — it charges a fee on every transaction.
-And since venues sign exclusive contracts, there's nowhere else to buy.
-The convenience fee isn't for convenience.
-It's for captivity.
+Two Arizona State guys build a computerized ticketing system so fans don't have to drive to the box office.
+Fine.
+Sounds reasonable.
+But buried in the business model is the move that'll define the next 50 years: the service fee.
+Ticketmaster doesn't just sell tickets — it tacks a fee onto every single one.
+And since venues sign exclusive deals, there's nowhere else to buy.
+The "convenience fee" isn't for convenience.
+It's the price of having no other option.

 1991–1995The Resistance